Rothenburg is considered THE German Christmas Village. It just oozes holiday cheer and is decorated to the nines that even

 Where is Rothenburg Germany Located?

 Aha.
 Good question.
 Because FUN FACT: There is more than one Rothenburg in Germany!
+(And it is definitely not the same as “Rotenburg Germany!”)
 Therefore, if you are driving, or even taking a train, be sure you are going to Rothenburg OB DER TAUBER!

-Rothenburg Ob Der Tauber is located in central, southern Germany in the state of Bavaria and is just a few hours from Munich, Nuremberg, as well as Frankfurt, making it quite easy to get to.
-I’ll detail below the itinerary different modes of transport on getting to Rothenburg (train vs car vs bus) as well as some hotel options if you plan on spending the night.
+Rothenburg Ob Der Tauber is located in central, southern Germany in the state of Bavaria and is just a few hours from Munich, Nuremberg, as well as Frankfurt, making it quite easy to get to from various locations.
+I’ll detail below in the itinerary different modes of transport on getting to Rothenburg (train vs car vs bus) as well as some hotel options if you plan on spending the night.

 Getting to Rothenburg